- This event has passed.

-UUFD Winter Farmers’ Market an Opportunity to Support Local Farmers and Artists
+UUFD Winter Farmers’ Market with Artisan Crafts, Fresh Baked Goods, and Used Book Sale: An Opportunity to Support Local Farmers and Artists

-The Unitarian Universalist Fellowship of DeKalb, 158 North 4th Street will be holding a Winter Farmers’ Market 9 a.m. to 3 p.m. on Saturday, February 9th.
-Admission $1
+The Unitarian Universalist Fellowship of DeKalb, 158 North 4th Street, will be hosting a Winter Farmers’ Market with local artisans and book sale, 9am to 3pm on Saturday December 14.
+Admission is $1.

-In addition to all of the vendors, there will also be live music all day on the stage.
-Again a variety of local musicians will be sharing their talent from piano to steel guitar, and more.
+In addition to all of the vendors and activity, there will also be live music all day on the stage.
+A variety of local musicians will be sharing their talent from piano to steel guitar, and more.

-“We are often complimented on the fun community atmosphere and what an enjoyable market it is.
-We hope people stop by and join in the fun.”
-Kenney said.
-“It is a great way to experience a warm and fun community event while also supporting local artists and growers.
-It is important to shop local, when you buy directly from a local farmer or artist the money you spend multiplies throughout the community instead of leaving the county.
+“It is important to shop local,” says Coleman.
+“When you buy directly from a local farmer or artist, the money you spend multiplies throughout the community instead of leaving the county.
 It supports and helps build a strong local DeKalb County economy.”

 Studies show that when you spend money with a locally owned and operated business, 60% of the money stays and is circulated in the community; and when you spend money at a chain store, only 40% or less stays in the area.